How the Delulu Trend Took Over the Internet & Why We Love It

 Here are two well-researched psychological principles that align surprisingly well with delulu:

 • Behavioral Activation: This therapeutic approach encourages people to “act as if” they already have the confidence or mindset they want.
-By engaging in positive, goal-oriented behaviors, even without full motivation, you create a feedback loop that can lift mood and strengthen desired traits.
-In delulu terms, this means stepping into the role you want, whether that’s confident, successful, or adored, and letting your actions gradually align your mindset.
+Engaging in positive, goal-oriented behaviors even without full motivation creates a feedback loop that boosts mood and strengthens desired traits.
+In delulu terms, this means stepping into the role you want, whether confident, successful, or adored, and letting your actions align with your mindset.

 • Positive Illusions: This concept suggests that slightly unrealistic optimism about yourself can boost resilience, persistence, and creativity.
 Applied to delulu, it’s the idea that believing in an imagined outcome like your dream career or ideal relationship can keep you motivated to work toward it, even before reality matches the vision.